Paul Berens

 A story about how southeastern Montana (along the Chicago, Milwaukee, St. Paul and Pacific Railroad [CMStP&P]—a.k.a. the “Milwaukee Road”) was settled in the early 20th Century by homesteaders being duped by the US Government and the Railroad about the quality of the land.
 Turns out this section of America has terrible topsoil (“320 acres of dust”), but there was all this propaganda at the time about “dry earth farming” that really deceived people.

-It’s very well-researched and laid out, but the reason this is a favorite of mine is that my paternal grandmother’s family went through this in this very same county.
-In fact, she was born there, but when she was still quite young (a toddler?), her family cut their losses and caught that eastbound train back to Wisconsin to start all over (before they starved).
-As it were, the Lutheran Church helped them finance it, and so when my grandmother became Roman Catholic years later, her parents were resentful because of how indebted they felt to the Lutheran Church.
+It’s very well-researched and laid out, but the reason this is a favorite of mine is that my paternal grandmother’s family went through these harsh realities at this exact time in this very same county in Montana.
+In fact, she was born there, but when she was still a toddler her family was forced to abandon their homestead and catch an eastbound train to Wisconsin before they starved.
+The Lutheran Church helped finance their escape and get them back on their feet, creating such a sense of indebtedness that when Grandma converted to Catholicism years later, her parents were a little resentful—how could she turn her back on the institution that literally saved their family?

 — ᴘ. ᴍ. ʙ.